ei5uke/mario_pytorch/README.md

 - ~~Somehow save the model for future use (i know there is someway to do this idr how)~~ **(01/08)**

 ## Diary(?) or Comments I guess
+*01/19/2022*\
+Followingi Costa Huang's tutorial really really helped me.
+At first, I had no clue what he was doing, but after reading the PPO paper thorouhgly, I found that I really need to read the journal.
+Like, it was right there.
+I've added most features, and it's somewhat learning, but I definitely need to fix some features as during evaluation, the bot looks bad, and also some printing methods aren't working properly yet.

 *01/17/2022*\
 Ok yea I need to change this into a blog through GitHub pages or maybe Medium.
 Anyway, yea so I understand PPO decently well, and so I implemented it.
 Not exactly sure if it tests well on complicated environments but we'll see.
 Soon I need to learn how to do GAE and include entropy into our gradient.